 1. Increased Premiums

-Perhaps the most notable trend in cybersecurity insurance coverage is the jump in premium costs.
+The most notable trend in cybersecurity insurance coverage is the jump in premium costs.
 In 2021, premium prices grew by 74% alone.
-The rise in premiums is due to the greater demand for cybersecurity insurance as more organisations face new and evolving cyberattacks.
-To combat high-cost premiums, many businesses are taking more preventive measures to avoid possible attacks.
+The rise in premiums is due to the greater demand for cybersecurity insurance as more organizations face new and evolving cyberattacks.
+To combat high-cost premiums, many businesses are taking more preventive measures to avoid attacks.
 For instance, companies are undergoing cybersecurity awareness training and implementing stricter security controls in their systems.

 2. Greater Emphasis on Cybersecurity Readiness